AlexaCRM/alexacrm.github.io/datapress/Samples/Event Ticketing/overview_and_supported_features.md

 #### Event Image
 Allows uploading or selecting an image that represents the event.
 This image appears in event listings, on the event details page, and in registration forms.

-#### Live Event Visibility
+#### Event Registration Access
-This dropdown lets you choose how the event is shown publicly on the WordPress site.
+This dropdown lets you choose whether the event is publicly available for registration on the WordPress site.
-- **Show** – Event is visible in the listing.
+- **Public** – Event is visible in the listing.
 This is the default option.
-- **Hide** – Event is not publicly visible, and registration is not available.
+- **Unlisted** – Event is not shown in the listing, but registration is accessible via a direct registration link.
-- **Show via Registration Link** – Event is not shown in the listing, but registration is accessible via a direct registration link.
+- **None** – Event is not publicly visible, and registration is not available.

 <div class="text--center">
 <img src="/images/cij-datapress-panel-visibility.jpg" alt="Live Event Visibility choice dropdown" width="600" />